 Our Collaborative is also a supporter of The Think Of Michael Foundation.
 Established by parishioners who tragically lost their son/brother to an opiate overdose in 2018, this non-profit provides sober housing scholarships to qualified individuals who demonstrate the willingness needed to sustain long-term sobriety.

-Underscoring our continuing and long-term support of efforts for addiction recovery, we offer our Collaborative spaces for group meetings for Alcoholics Anonymous on Tuesdays at 7:30pm at SMG, and for Narcotics Anonymous on Tuesdays at 7:30pm at OLA.
+Underscoring our continuing and long-term support of efforts for addiction recovery, we offer our Collaborative space for Alcoholics Anonymous group meetings on Tuesdays at 7:30pm at SMG.

 Pro-life means to respect the sanctity of human life from conception to natural death.
 It follows the conviction that all are created in the image of God (Genesis 1:27), that our times and places (Job 14:5) and even the number of hairs on our head (Luke 12:7) are known to our Father, the creator.